mbernste/mbernste.github.io/_posts/2020-06-13-self_information.md

 One reason I think this question is avoided is because we don't really have a good definition for "information."
 This is evidenced by the fact that there is an [entire field of philosophy](https://plato.stanford.edu/entries/information/) dedicated to the construction of such a definition.

-However, despite the fact that we don't really know what we humans can't quite figure out what we mean when we use the word "information", information does indeed have a rigorous definition within the mathematical field of information theory.
+However, despite the fact that humans can't quite figure out what we mean when we use the word "information", information does indeed have a rigorous definition within the mathematical field of information theory.
 Not only is this definition practically useful, I also find it intellectually satisfying.

 Information as a measure of surprise
 -----------------